 Overview of single sign-on (SSO)

 Today, Dashlane uses the Master Password as one of the keys to encrypt/decrypt user data.
 Now, with SSO, your users can sign in to their Dashlane vault using their SSO credentials instead of a Master Password.
 Together with Dashlane's SSO Connector, users can sign in with their SSO credentials while Dashlane retains its zero-knowledge security architecture.

-When a user attempts to sign in using SSO, they are redirected to the SSO Connector, which federates to the identity provider.
+When users attempt to sign in using SSO, Dashlane redirects them to the SSO Connector, which federates to the identity provider.

 After the user successfully signs in, the SSO Connector sends a unique key to the client, which then decrypts the user's data.

 The SSO Connector manages all user keys.
-To maintain our patented zero-knowledge security architecture, the SSO Connector must be hosted in an environment controlled by your organization.
-The SSO Connector runs on Docker and can be hosted in any environment where Docker is present.
+To maintain our patented zero-knowledge security architecture, you must host the SSO Connector in an environment controlled by your organization.
+The SSO Connector runs on Docker.
+You can host the SSO Connector in any environment where Docker is present.